Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: An example

 \begin{lemma} The disc-counting invariant satisfies $W(T_\mu) = \pm \mu^{-1}$ (the sign ambiguity comes from not having specified the {\em Spin} structure). \end{lemma}

-\begin{proof}[Sketch of proof] Let $D_* \subset M$ be a smooth hypersurface in our pencil, which is the closure of the fibre of $\pi$ over a point lying inside the loop defining $T$.
+\begin{proof} Let $D_* \subset M$ be a smooth hypersurface in our pencil, which is the closure of the fibre of $\Pi$ over a point lying inside the loop defining $T$.
 For simplicity, let's adopt the concrete model \eqref{eq:linear-pi} and choose $D_* = \{x_1 = 0\}$.
 The discs that define $W(T_\mu)$ have intersection number $0$ with $D_*$, hence lie in $M \setminus D_*$.
 Explicitly,

-We are looking for discs in $M \setminus D_*$ whose projection under \eqref{eq:1-over-pi} is the disc bounded by $1/l$, and which have boundary degree $l$ over $1/l$.
-Note that both critical values of $1/\pi$ lie outside this disc.
-This is equivalent to considering holomorphic discs in $\bC \times T^*S^{n-1}$ which have boundary on $S^1 \times S^{n-1}$, and boundary degree $1$ around the $S^1$ factor. \end{proof}
+We are looking for discs in $M \setminus D_*$ whose projection under \eqref{eq:1-over-pi} is the disc $\Delta \subset \bC$ bounded by $1/l$, and which have boundary degree $1$ over $1/l$.
+One can explicitly trivialize that part of the fibration:

+for some choice of root $(1-x_0^2)^{1/2}$ (this is possible because both critical values $x_0 = \pm 1$ lie outside $\Delta$).
+Under \eqref{eq:delta-trivialization}, the Lagrangian submanifold $T_\mu$ goes to $\partial \Delta \times S^{n-1}$; and hence, the discs under consideration correspond to ones that parametrize $\Delta$, together with a constant map in the $S^{n-1}$ factor.
+In particular, there is one such disc through every point of $T_\mu$. \end{proof}

 Let's apply Construction \ref{th:2}, again using only $(X,Y)$ as objects.
 This yields a graded noncommutative pencil.
-Proposition \ref{th:restriction-functor-2} implies that the fibre at $\infty$ of the noncommutative pencil, in the terminology of \eqref{eq:terminology-fibres} is \eqref{eq:f-plus}.
+Proposition \ref{th:restriction-functor-2} implies that the fibre at $\infty$ of the noncommutative pencil, in the terminology of \eqref{eq:terminology-fibres}, is \eqref{eq:f-plus}.

 \begin{prop} The fibre at $0$ of the noncommutative pencil is \eqref{eq:f-minus}. \end{prop}